National Exploitation Response Unit

 Cost: reduced fee for Gold members.
 To book a place please visit: http://www.eventbrite.co.uk/o/nwg-network-10661324498

 Say Something if you See Something (SSSS) is the community awareness programme.
-A resource which includes sample letters, posters, leaflets, documents and training aimed at the hotel and licensing trade, taxi drivers, small licensed and unlicensed businesses and the sports arena.
+A resource which includes sample letters, posters, leaflets, documents and training aimed at the hotel and licensed trade, taxi drivers, small licensed and unlicensed businesses and the sports arena.
 Two hotel chains and many Local Authorities/ forces have adopted the SSSS campaign.
 The campaign was updated in winter 2017 and is available FREE on our resources section HERE

 Say Something is a national service that seeks to raise awareness amongst young people of the risks and dangers of CSE and provide advice on how to keep safe and where to seek support.
 The service provides young people with a means of reporting CSE through a free, 24/7, anonymous helpline provided by Missing People.
-The service offers a complimentary and unique additional service, through an anonymous reporting mechanism for young people alongside balancing support and safeguarding them.
+The service offers a complementary and unique additional service, through an anonymous reporting mechanism for young people alongside balancing support and safeguarding them.
 The helpline will signpost and/or refer young people to relevant local services.
 Missing People send disclosed information about child sexual exploitation to relevant statutory agencies and expect an appropriate local safeguarding response.
 The charity also helps the person reporting to be safe, and access support where needed.
 The helpline number is 116 000.
-A community campaign available from our young persons website: http://faceup2it.org and resources to support your work from our online shop
+A community campaign available from our young person website: http://faceup2it.org and resources to support your work from our online shop

 Gold Network Members have access to an online member only library which currently holds over 1,200 CSE and Human Trafficking related resources including reports, research papers, policies and protocols, examples of effective practice, leaflets, templates and links to other useful resources.
 New resources are added weekly and the latest additions can be seen by logging into your account.
 The network is encouraged to submit useful, relevant resources to be included in the library to assist their peers and to build the library further.